 What is process implementation and what does it mean to me?
-As companies grow, the need to strategic establish implementation processes to help you scale to meet your business goals becomes inevitable.
+As companies grow, the need to establish and effective implementation processes to help you scale to meet your business goals becomes inevitable.
 We've all reached a place in our role when the way we used to do things no longer works and we have to innovate.
 Necessity becomes the mother of invention - there's really no way to avoid it in a healthy growing company.
 The best companies are continually improving and have systems to implement a new process quickly and effectively.

 The truth remains, however: implementing new processes at work is hard.
-It's some of the most difficult work that teams do.
+It's some of the most challenging work that teams do.
 Some teams struggle with change itself - it pushes people out of their comfort zone and sometimes there is resistance.
 Other teams struggle to develop the processes themselves - they can't agree on the best way to proceed to improve the business process.
 Even if you can define a new process and make some headway on changing people's mindsets, there is still the uphill battle for implementing the key processes that turn plans into action.
 Management teams can help their employees to implement a new business process in five simple ways to maximize their implementation efforts and build the best project team to get it implemented.

 Implement the process with a clear objective

 Or, as Stephen Covey says, begin with the end in mind.
-Starting with an Objective Statement is a great way to understand what process you are trying to establish, how you are going to go about it, and what result you are trying to achieve.
+Starting with an Objective Statement is a wonderful way to understand what process you are trying to establish, how you are going to go about it, and what result you are trying to achieve.
 This should clearly define the business process that needs to be updated and the business reason why it needs to be done.
 This establishes clear goals and objectives to determine a common vision around the new process you are trying to implement.

 Get process input from across the organization